 From 1899, under Prince-Abbot Joseph III, San Luigi looked to the Syrian Orthodox Patriarchate of Antioch for its jurisdiction, the Old Catholic Church of America having been erected as an autocephalous metropolitanate at the consecration of the Prince-Abbot at the command of the Patriarch in 1892, and the Order of the Crown of Thorns having been re-founded under the same Patriarch in the preceding year.
 The Syrian Orthodox Church had, however, divided since that time, and the descendants of those bishops responsible for the consecration of Prince-Abbot Joseph III were now to be found in the Malankara Orthodox Syrian Church.

 Official relations between the Patriarchate of Antioch of the Syrian Orthodox Church and the American clergy continued intact until at least the death of Prince-Abbot Joseph III, but following a visit of the Syrians to the United States in 1928, when the Syrians requested a substantial increase in financial contributions from the Americans and were refused, matters deteriorated.
 In 1938, as a result of Anglican pressure, the then-Patriarch of Antioch was persuaded to issue a semi-literate statement of repudiation of those clergy who were in succession from Prince-Abbot Joseph III, and who had previously been accepted into intercommunion with the Patriarchate.

 On 1 January 1946, Patriarch Aneed was enthroned as the first Patriarch of the Byzantine Universal (Catholic) and Orthodox Church of the Americas.
-At the same occasion he formally re-established the jurisdiction of San Luigi, installing Prince-Abbot Edmond I as Archbishop of San Luigi, Grand Master of the Order of the Crown of Thorns and additionally appointing him as Titular Bishop of Caesarea in Cappadocia in the Byzantine Universal (Catholic) and Orthodox Church of the Americas.
+On the same occasion he formally re-established the jurisdiction of San Luigi, installing Prince-Abbot Edmond I as Archbishop of San Luigi, Grand Master of the Order of the Crown of Thorns and additionally appointing him as Titular Bishop of Caesarea in Cappadocia in the Byzantine Universal (Catholic) and Orthodox Church of the Americas.